Clark’s latest book is Young People & the Future of News, with coauthor Regina Marchi (Cambridge University Press, 2017).

 Lynn Schofield Clark, Ed., Religion, Media, and the Marketplace , Rutgers University Press, New Brunswick , 2007.

 For any parent out there who is anxious about your child’s use of social media: this book is for you.
 The Parent App provides important insight into the role of technology in contemporary middle class family life, combining the perspectives of parents and youth in order to highlight where there are tensions and confusion.
-Using a delightful mix of narrative and analysis, Clark invites parents to understand what is unfolding so that they don’t feel so trapped".–Danah Boyd, Senior Researcher at Microsoft Research.
+Using a delightful mix of narrative and analysis, Clark invites parents to understand what is unfolding so that they don’t feel so trapped".–danah boyd, Senior Researcher at Microsoft Research and author, It's Complicated: The Social Lives of Networked Teens.